 The Student Ally Center began operations in fall 2019.
 The Student Equity and Achievement Program (SEAP) has utilized Spring 2019 Student Equity funds to refurbish the space for service.
 This included data cabling to support technology, painting, and carpet cleaning.
 The funds were also used to fund a short-term employee that conducted research on best practices from similar centers at other higher education institutions.
 Visits to California State University, Long Beach, Mount San Antonio College, Citrus, and California State University, Fullerton were completed during Spring 2019.
-These visits provided a list of best practices and were considered in the implementation of services during the planning stages.

-During the first year of operation, we documented 317 visits.
+These visits provided a list of best practices and were considered in the services implementation plan the center.
+To date, we have 316 documented visits.
 These are manual check-ins and do not account for every single person that has accessed the center.
-The cases mostly involve students that identify as homeless and food/clothing insecure.
+We currently have over 10 active cases, most involving students that identify as homeless and food/clothing insecure.
 We are working closely with the homeless liaison to provide on campus services and give referrals to off-campus resources.
 The remainder of the cases involve students that are undocumented.
-We have been working closely with CHIRLA; an organization that provides resources and updates affecting their status.
-We provided a Know Your Rights Workshop providing valuable information to our undocumented students.
+We have been working closely with CHIRLA organization to provide resources and updates affecting their status.
+We provided an Know Your Rights Workshop providing valuable information to our undocumented students.
 Cases with the LGBTQ+ student community are also included.
 We started a conversation with APAIT organization in order to partner and provide on-campus and off-campus resources to our students, which include emotional health counseling and financial resources.
-Our campus student clubs began to reserve and utilize our classroom to hold club meetings as well as a prepare for campus events.
-Three faculty members accessed our space to hold office hours in the center, thus providing the opportunity to connect with students outside the classroom.
-We successfully recruited over 20 students from the Peace Studies courses to volunteer as Peer Navigators.
-We also partnered with the Vice President of Student Services to beautify the outside of the building with an Oasis garden.
-The space has also been extended to the US Vets Outside the Wire to hold one-to-one and group therapy sessions in the Student Ally Center.
-The homeless liaison also held weekly office hours for express services related to home insecure cases as well as FAFSA file updates.
+Our campus student clubs have started to reserve and utilize our classroom to hold their club meetings as well as a prepare for campus events.
+Three faculty members have started to hold office hours in the center, thus providing the opportunity to connect with students outside the classroom.
+We have successfully recruited over 20 students from the Peace Studies courses to volunteer as Peer Navigators.
+We are also partnering the Vice President of Student Services to beautify the outside of the building with an Oasis Garden.
+The space has also been extended to the US Vets Outside the Wire to hold one-toone and group therapy sessions in the Student Ally Center.
+The homeless liaison also holds weekly office hours for express services related to home insecure cases as well as FAFSA file updates.